 Introduction

-Assortative mating

 Assortative mating is the observation of increased phenotypic similarity between couples compared to random pairs.
 This is most prominent in anthropometric traits, such as BMI and height, measures of socioeconomic status and various behavioral and lifestyle measures (diet, interests, hobbies, etc.).
-This can be explained by the fact that people tend to choose partners more similar to themselves (i.e. opposites do not actually attract in reality).
-Additionally, there is also genetic evidence of assortative mating, meaning couples are not only more phenotypically similar but also more genetically similar (see Genetic evidence of assortative mating in humans [Matt Robinson] and Genetic determination of height-mediated mate choice [Albert Tenesa]).
+This can be explained by several phenomena: i) people tend to choose partners more similar to themselves; ii) people live in the same household tend to become more similar due to the shared environment; iii) people tend to choose partners from close geographical location/origin, which has its own imprint to complex human traits and behaviours.
+The first reason, mate choice, can be viewed as a causal effect of a trait in one individual on the same trait in another individual.
+The second consideration can be described as couple convergence.
+Finally, the last element is classical confounding.
+Increased phenotypical similarity could naturally imply genetic similarity.
+Indeed, it has been shown that the genome of an individual can predict the traits of their partner (see Genetic evidence of assortative mating in humans [Matt Robinson] and Genetic determination of height-mediated mate choice [Albert Tenesa]).

-There are many factors that strongly influence couple choice, with geographical location being potentially one the strongest indicators.
-Not only do couples tend to choose partners that are phenotypically similar to them (because of common interests, political views, etc.), but also because of location and convenience.
-Geographical similarity induces genetic and in turn phenotypic similarity.

-Couple convergence

-Beside assortative mating, couples living together can also become even more similar over the years.
-However, it is currently Unknown to what extent couples converge and influence each other over time.
-Evaluating this is made difficult even further by the fact that people tend to choose partners that are also geographically closer to them, which induces both genetic and phenotypic similarity.

-Mendelian Randomization

-Give a brief background…
+Distinguishing these components have been attempted for alcohol consumption [ref], and have shown that the observed phenotypic correlation does not tend to increase with age, however the observed correlation and the estimated direct causal effect differed substantially.
+Another study found evidence for horizonal effects between an individual’s genome and the trait of its partner, i.e. claiming that the partner heritability of a trait cannot be solely explained by between partner trait correlation [ref].

+Despite some pioneering work, it is currently unknown to what extent the observed phenotypic similarity between partners is due to the three outlined components.
+In this work, we examine a large number of complex traits and apply Mendelian Randomisation to estimate the direct causal effect (i), explore the impact the time couples live together on their similarity (ii) and examine the cumulative impact of a wide range of potential confounders on trait correlations between partners (iii).

 Objectives

 Identify traits which are directly assorted for.
 In other words, which traits are responsible for the phenotypic similarity we observe amongst couples.
 In the case of similarity observed with respect to both diet and BMI, perhaps one phenotype is driving the similarity between couples and the other is either indirect or a confounder (as diet and BMI are themselves correlated).